BerkeleyLab/upcxx/INSTALL.md

 Additionally, one may wish to set the environment variable `$UPCXX_INSTALL` to `<upcxx-install-path>`, as this is assumed by several UPC\+\+ examples.

-For systems using "environment modules" an example modulefile is provided as `<upcxx-install-path>/share/modulefiles/upcxx/<upcxx-version>`.
+For systems using "environment modules" an example module file is provided as `<upcxx-install-path>/share/modulefiles/upcxx/<upcxx-version>`.
 This sets both `$PATH` and `$UPCXX_INSTALL` as recommended above.
 Consult the documentation for the environment modules package on how to use this file.